Once you purchase your subscription, you will receive 3 days of unlimited access to the Contour Map Basic Generator through our Student Dashboard.

 Once you download your contour map we highly recommend that you check out our Adaptive Habitat Self-Study Program -it’s free! – and will guide you how to use your map using our five step process to design and manage your permaculture property.

-You can preview the contour map that is generated by the tool by visiting the Preview Version, here: contourmapgenerator.com.
+You can preview the contour map that is generated by the tool by visiting the Contour Map Preview Generator, here: contourmapgenerator.com.

-The Adaptive Habitat Contour Map Generator is a subscription and includes a download button.
+The Contour Map Basic Generator is a subscription and includes a download button.

 Once you’ve drawn your map, you are able to export a KLM file for import into a tool such as Google Earth Pro.

-The version found at contourmapgenerator.com is simply a preview version.
+The Contour Map Preview Generator, accessible at contourmapgenerator.com is simply a preview version.
 No map is available for download.

 The original contourmapgenerator.com was released in December 2018 and KML maps were made freely downloadable and available to the public.